List of It's Always Sunny in Philadelphia characters: Charlie Kelly

-Charlie is the janitor of Paddy's Pub, a childhood friend of Mac, and high school friend of Dennis.
-Frank is his roommate and possible biological father.
-Charlie is illiterate, even though he repeatedly denies this.
-Charlie is an alcoholic and a frequent user of chronic inhalants.
-He suffers from various psychological problems including but not limited to anger management issues and possible borderline personality disorder.
+Charles "Charlie" Kelly is the janitor of Paddy's Pub and a co-owner, a childhood friend of Mac, and high school friend of Dennis.
+Frank is his roommate and until "The Gang's Still in Ireland", it was hinted that Frank might be the biological father of Charlie.
+Charlie is illiterate in the English language, even though he repeatedly denies this.
+However, in the Abbott Elementary crossover episode, "Volunteers", he achieves a kindergarten-level reading capacity.
+Charlie is, like the rest of the gang, an alcoholic, as well as a chronic user of inhalants.
+He deals with various psychological problems including but not limited to anger management issues and possible borderline personality disorder.
 Charlie often screams to get his point across and refers to the dirty work of the bar as "Charlie Work".
-His intentions are often pure, but his plans almost always end up affecting the entire plotline in a negative way.
-He is played by Charlie Day.
+He is shown to be the most unintelligent member of the gang, making plans that almost always end up affecting the entire plotline in a negative way.
+However, he may have more intelligence than seen, rarely shown such as in "Charlie Work" (season 10 ep.
+4) where each intricate detail of his plan comes together perfectly to pass a health inspection of the bar.
+He often disregards the gang's attempts to control his dysfunctional behavior.
+While Charlie is sometimes portrayed as nicer and less corrupt than the rest of the gang, he is still usually depicted as just as selfish, ignorant, and chaotic as the others.
+He is portrayed by Charlie Day.

 Mac

 Mac is Charlie's childhood friend and Dennis' high school friend and later roommate.
 He is a co-owner of Paddy's Pub and its bouncer.
 He brags about his incredible hand-to-hand combat skills, strength, and general athletic ability though it is quite obvious he lacks any real skill or even a proper sense of balance.
+He is shown to be constantly seeking approval from others.
+Mac is openly the most self-delusional of the gang, clinging onto many fantasies, such as being tough, loved by everyone, and a good Catholic.
+He ignores the gang's attempts to explain otherwise.

 His full name is revealed to be Ronald McDonald in the seventh-season episode "The High School Reunion", though his last name involving "Mac" had been established since the introduction of his father.
-It is heavily implied throughout the series that Mac is gay, even momentarily coming out of the closet in season 11, and again in season 12, although this time permanently.
-He also displays anti-semitic views, driven by his Catholic upbringing.
-He is played by Rob McElhenney.
+It is heavily implied throughout the early series that Mac is gay and in denial about it; he momentarily comes out of the closet in season 11, and again in season 12, although this time permanently.
+He is portrayed by Rob McElhenney.